DC Comics v. Mark Towle

 DC Comics v.
 Mark Towle was a copyright case heard in the United States Court of Appeals, Ninth Circuit in September 2015.
-The case concerned defendant Mark Towle, who built and sold replicas of the Batmobile in his garage named 'Garage Gotham'.
+The case concerned defendant Mark Towle, who built and sold replicas of the Batmobile in his garage named Gotham Garage.
 DC Comics initially filed a lawsuit, in May 2011, in the federal district court alleging causes of action for copyright infringement, trademark infringement and unfair competition arising out of Mark's manufacture and sale of replicas.
 The plaintiffs, DC Comics, claimed the infringement of their copyright as the replicas sold by Mark were similar to the ones that appeared in 1966 television show Batman and the 1989 film Batman.
 The issue discussed by the court was "whether a character in a comic book, television program or motion picture is entitled to copyright protection".
 The ninth circuit followed the precedents and came up with a three-part test to determine the protection given to such characters.

-The three-part test to determine the copyright protection for a comic character is as follows:
+The three-part test to determine the copyright protection for a comic character, sometimes referred to as the Towle test, is as follows: